<< Mathematical Curiosities

 By Lemma #1 a rotation is equivalent to two reflections about an ordered pair of planes through the rotation axis, where the angle between the planes is exactly half the angle of rotation.
 We say that the ordered pair of planes represents the rotation.

-Call such an ordered pair a paddelrad (German for “paddlewheel”) and each plane a paddel.
+Call such an ordered pair a paddelrad (German for paddlewheel) and each plane a paddel.

 Because of Lemma #1, we can rotate a paddelrad about its axis by any amount and it will continue to represent the same rotation.
+Thus a paddelrad is equivalent to a curved arrow, with the first plane corresponding to the tail and the second to the head,

 Consider two rotations (as usual about the same point) and let A and B be two paddelrads representing them per Lemma #1.
 Call their ordered planes Atail Ahead and Btail Bhead respectively, taking the names from the corresponding curved arrow.
-Consider the plane common to the axis of A and the axis of B and call it P. By Lemma #2, if we choose a paddel from A and one from B, their respective paddelrads can be rotated so that the chosen paddels coincide, specifically in the plane determined by the paddelrads’ axes, P. So rotate A on its axis so that Ahead lies on P and rotate B on its axis so that Btail lies on P as well.
+Consider the plane common to the axis of A and the axis of B and call it P. By Lemma #2, if we choose a paddel from A and one from B, their respective paddelrads can be rotated so that the chosen paddels coincide, specifically in the plane determined by the paddelrads’ axes, P. Rotate A on its axis so that Ahead lies on P and rotate B on its axis so that Btail lies on P as well.
 Thus the four planes

 Atail Ahead Btail Bhead